primait/auth0_ex/README.md

 {:ok, new_token} = PrimaAuth0Ex.refresh_token_for("target-audience")
 ```

-A use-case for forcing the refresh of the token may be e.g., if new permissions are added to an application on Auth0, and we want to propagate this change without waiting for the natural expiration of tokens.
+A use-case for forcing the refresh of the token may be e.g. if new permissions are added to an application on Auth0, and we want to propagate this change without waiting for the natural expiration of tokens.

 ### Verifying tokens